ni/nimi-python/NI-SCOPE review notes.md

 #NI-SCOPE review notes for addons.

-Everything listed here needs to be implemented.
+Everything listed here still needs to be implemented.

 ##Defaults